Nonlawyer Options for Step Parent, Grandparent, Relative, and Adult Adoptions

 - Please Read Our Disclosure from Nonlawyers

 My name is Marilsa Torres Medina, but everyone calls me Mari.
-I am the owner of Florida Family Adoptions, and you will be working directly with me and my staff during the preparation and filing of your Florida grandparent/relative adoption, step-parent adoption, or adult adoption forms and documents.
+I am the owner of Florida Family Adoptions, and you will be working directly with me and my staff during the preparation and filing of your Florida grandparent/relative adoption, step-parent adoption, or adult adoption case.

 I am dedicated to serving Florida residents coast-to-coast, especially grandparents raising grandchildren, by offering quality, nonlawyer adoption document preparation assistance for relative, grandparent, stepparent and adult adoptions.
 I operate my business lawfully and abide by a strict Code of Ethics.